By Hilde Thunem (email@example.com)

 The Pskov neckline was pleated.
 It is impossible to tell from the archaeological evidence whether this neckline was similar to the one that must have been used in the pleated Birka serks.
 However, based on Inga Hägg's assumption that the pleated serks were imported to Birka from Kiev (see below for more details), I believe it is possible that both the Birka serks and the Pskov serk came from the same Slavic clothing tradition.

-The Haithabu serk fragments doesn't provide any clear evidence in regards to the neckline, but the scarcity of brooches placed in a position high on the chest in the graves indicate that there were few keyhole slits closed by a brooch.
+The Haithabu serk fragments do not provide clear evidence in regards to the neckline, but the scarcity of brooches placed in a position high on the chest in the graves indicate that there were few keyhole slits closed by a brooch.
 Instead it is reasonable to assume that the serk followed the cut of the undertunic, with a deep round opening for the head.
 Similar openings (although with a slightly different shape) are used in the Skjoldehamn and Kragelund tunic.

 None of the Haithabu serk fragments are identifiable as gores.
 However, both the woollen undertunic (fragment 55A from the harbour) and the overtunic (fragment S29 from the settlement) used gores, making it likely that the same technique was used for the linen serk.
 The serk fragments from Birka are too small to allow identification of specific pieces of the serk, but after examination of traditional folk costumes from Sweden and medieval tunics, Hägg proposes a construction of the plain Birka serk that uses gores to widen the garment (see below for more information of her theory).